Mikescher/AlephNote/README.md

 By default the program automatically searches for new versions and downloads them.
 If there is demand for an installer I could make one, but personally I like portable programs more.

+> **Attention**
+> Sometimes Windows marks the zip-file as untrusted because you downloaded it from the web, and after extraction [all .exe and .dll files will be blocked](https://weblogs.asp.net/dixin/understanding-the-internet-file-blocking-and-unblocking).
+To prevent this please right-click on the zip file, go to the file properties and click there "Unblock".
+Then extract the archive.
+If you do the extraction first you have to do the unblocking on every single dll and exe file ([see also here for a better explanation wiht images](https://weblogs.asp.net/dixin/understanding-the-internet-file-blocking-and-unblocking))

 ## Contribution